EvanBurnette/wavChunks/README.md

 ### Notes on this development

 Fixing samplekiller.com for public use took two weeks of intense work and long days.
 I had to go much broader and much deeper than I expected.

 I learned the Web Audio API and all about webworkers.
 I committed myself to typescript and jsdoc.
 I discovered new resources outside of MDN.
 Especially the WHATWG spec and google's technical blogs.
 I reached out to another developer working on similar ideas and I read his source code.
 I also attempted to read chromium source code.

-Ultimately looking at my data helped me break through blockages to achieve the goal.
+Looking at my data and reading documentation helped me break through blockages to achieve the goal.

 ### Things I want to try next